 However, any other crimes committed while in the act of hunting or fishing can lead to a hearing as well.
 Crimes such as littering, assault, animal cruelty, etc. can all lead to a suspension hearing by the Department of Wildlife.
 While these crimes do not have any point values associated with them, it is in the discretion of the State Hearing Examiner to look at the complete case file and determine if the crime should lead to a suspension of privileges.

 As with any time you are accused of a crime, you should seek the advice of an attorney who knows and understands your situation and can help to preserve your rights and give you your voice in court.
-Speak with a Wildlife Lawyer at Feldmann Nagel Margulis to find out how we can help you through the process.
+Speak with a Wildlife Lawyer at Cantafio Feldmann Nagel to find out how we can help you through the process.